 - Interpreting medical news

 PD SELF is for individuals who have been diagnosed with Parkinson’s within the past three years and their care partners.
-The eight-month program, meets once a month in central Houston from 10:00 am – 1:00 pm with refreshments provided.
+The four-month program, meets twice a month by Zoom from 6:00 – 8:30.
 Participants must be able to commit to attending at least seven of the eight sessions.
 There is no fee to attend.
 Space is limited to 35 participants and registration is required.
+Participants must have access to a computer, laptop, or tablet with audio and video capabilities and internet connection.
 Entry into this program is a multi-step process which includes an interest questionnaire, participating in an in-person or phone conversation, and is finalized by completing an online national PD SELF registration form.

 Here's what people have said about the program...